 Super Mario Bros and Friends Merch

-Japan’s park has two stores inside Super Nintendo Land: 1UP Factory and Mario Motors.
-Both sell a wide array of merchandise featuring Mario and friends, including themed shirts, hats, gloves, plushes, and even glasses with attached Mario/Luigi mustaches.
+Japan’s park has two stores inside Super Nintendo Land: 1-UP Factory and Mario Motors.
+Florida’s version will offer these stores, as well.
+In Japan, both sell a wide array of merchandise featuring Mario and friends, including themed shirts, hats, gloves, plushes, and even glasses with attached Mario/Luigi mustaches.

 Super Nintendo World - Merchandise